ludocode/onramp/docs/bootstrap-path.md

 The compiler driver.
 We no longer need to manually run all the individual steps to compile something.

-The driver runs the various programs: `cpp`, `cci`, `as`, `ld`.
+The driver runs the various programs that provide the phases of translation: `cpp`, `cci`, `cg`, `as`, `ld`.
 It also links against the libc and provides access to its headers.
 By default it expects all of these to be their final stages, installed in their final locations.
 None of these exist yet!

 Therefore, we need to pass options to `cc` to manually specific each tool it should use: `-with-cpp`, `-with-cci`, `-nostdlib` and so on.
 To shorten our build scripts, `cc` can take command-line arguments from a file.